skojaku/cidre/README.md

 group.recipients # {node_id: recipient_score}
 ```

-- `group.donors` is a dict object taking keys and values corresponding to the node ID and the donor score, respectively.
+- `group.donors` is a dict object taking keys and values corresponding to the node IDs and the donor scores, respectively.
 - `group.recipients` is the analogous dict object for the recipient nodes.

 The number of nodes and edges within the group can be obtained by